jwm21542/RedditCrawler/README.md

 This is to create a driver instance in **Linux**.
 You will have to change this line if your OS is NOT linux.

-For example, this would be what you would change it to in Windows:
+For example, this would be what you would change it to in **Windows**:
 ```
 # Specify the path to the ChromeDriver executable if not added to PATH
 chrome_driver_path = 'path/to/chromedriver.exe'